BaseMax/BinaryTreeGo/README.md

 # Binary-Tree Go

 Implentation of a binary tree in Go.
+A Binary Tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+A node with no children is called a leaf node.
+A node cannot have more than two children.

 ## Structure